graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 * Add directives to the query/mutation itself
 * Use GraphQL global fragments into your query (inline fragment are usable with partial requests as well)

-The main difference between _Partial_ and _Full_ requests, is that the method that executes a full request returns an instance of the QueryType or MutationType, as defined the query or mutation is defined in the GraphQL schema.
+The main difference between _Partial_ and _Full_ requests, is that the method that executes a full request returns an instance of the Query or Mutation, as defined the query or mutation is defined in the GraphQL schema.
 This means:
 * That you can have the response for several queries or mutations in one call
     * As alias are not managed yet, you can execute several different queries or several different mutations in a call.
 But you can not execute several times the same query or mutation in one call.
 * You need to call the relevant getter to retrieve the result for each query or mutation that you have executed